LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 **Chat**: No

 #### userRetryOnStuckConversation
-If this is true, and if the bot fails to respond to the consumer’s message after retrying the consumer’s last message based on messageResendMaxRetries, the bot’s context is reset, and the consumer is asked to resend their original query.
+If this is true, the bot’s context is reset, and the consumer is asked to resend their original query.
 Used in conjunction with `userNotificationMessageOnStuckConversation`.
 Please see the best practice discussion [here](conversation-builder-best-practices-resolve-stuck-conversations.html).

 **Default value**: null<br>
 **Messaging**: Yes<br>